 Many of you have been asking about clean protein powders lately and are overwhelmed by all of the products on the shelves – which brand do I buy?
 Where can I find it?
 How much protein do I need?
 This article will provide some helpful tips as to which ingredients are to be desired from a clean protein powder.

 Stay tuned for a post on which ones taste the best.
-I’ve tried several different brands and types over the years, some of which made me want to gag and others that made me feel as though I’m drinking a real cookies n’ cream milkshake that I used to drink!
+I’ve tried several different brands and types over the years, some of which made me want to gag and others that made me feel as though I’m drinking a real cookies n’ cream milkshake.

 UPDATE: Click here for our review of protein powders!

 If you are an active adult trying to build lean muscle, trim your waistline, or just live a clean and healthy lifestyle then protein powder is a convenient protein source.
 Sure, it is best to eat whole foods, but that is not always feasible…we use protein powder a couple times a day.